petk/php-build-system/docs/cmake-intro.md

 ### 4.4.
 MODULE library

-The MODULE library, on the other hand, is similar to the SHARED.
+The `MODULE` library, on the other hand, is similar to the `SHARED`.
 However, CMake uses slightly different flags and treats it differently in CMake code.
-A MODULE library cannot be linked with `target_link_libraries()` in CMake, and certain handling inside CMake differs.
+A `MODULE` library cannot be linked with `target_link_libraries()` in CMake, and certain handling inside CMake differs.

 ```sh
 # Compile each source file to a binary object file with the -fPIC